Yash11042/End-to-End-Credit-Risk-Profitability-Analytics-for-a-Retail-Lending-Company-Case-Study-/README.md

 ---

 ##  Power BI Dashboard
+The dashboard was designed for **non-technical stakeholders**, with tooltips, conditional formatting, and key insights embedded directly into each page.

 An **executive-ready Power BI dashboard** was built with four pages:

 1. **Executive Overview** – overall portfolio health and KPIs